Notice is hereby given that an Ordinary Meeting of Southland District Council will be held on:

 4 This business case/report confirms the need for the development of the proposed wastewater treatment system as the first stage of a wider reserve upgrade.
 It also outlines how the project will be procured.
 Awarding of the contracts is to be approved by the Activities Perfomance Audit Committee.

-c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the Act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter.
+That the Council: a) Receives the report titled “Curio Bay Wastewater Upgrade” dated 5 May 2016. b) Determines that this matter or decision be recognised as not significant in terms of Section 76 of the Local Government Act 2002. c) Determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the Act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. d) Approves the development of the wastewater treatment plant and associated works at Curio Bay as part of the wider upgrade of the reserve at a total cost of $875,364. e) Agrees that negotiations be finalised with the Department of Conservation and the South Catlins Charitable Trust for contributions to the annual operating costs of the Curio Bay wastewater treatment plant. f) Agrees to fund the annual operating costs of the wastewater treatment plant upgrade and associated works at Curio Bay, after contributions from third parties, by Councils General rate. |

 Content